 Platform and Program Design

-LA-Pain is designed to help you continue your certification and improve your skills by answering quarterly questions on pain medicine, which can be done conveniently using your own computer or tablet.
+LA-Pain is designed to help maintain certification and improve your skills by answering quarterly questions on pain medicine that can be done conveniently using your own computer or tablet.

 Each quarter you will receive 15 multiple-choice questions assessing your core knowledge of pain medicine, for a total of 60 questions annually.
-Once opened, each question needs to be answered within 60 seconds.
-Emailed alerts will let you know when a new quarter has begun and questions are available to answer, and reminders will be sent regularly until all the quarter’s questions are answered.
+Once accessed, participants will have 60 seconds to answer each question.
+Emailed reminders will alert you to the opening of a new quarter and questions are available to answer.
+Follow-up reminders are sent regularily until all the quarter's are answered.

-As an opportunity for self-directed learning, you will have access to a Knowledge Assessment Report, which includes the last 120 questions in your question history.
-Using this, you can go back to review your previous quarters’ material including the questions, key points, and references.
+As an opportunity for self-directed learning, you will have access to a Knowledge Assessment Report, that includes the last 60 questions in your question history.
+Using this, you can review your previous quarters’ material including the questions, key points, and references.

 If your Knowledge Assessment Report identifies specific areas for further learning, the platform will also link to Continuing Medical Education (CME) opportunities relevant to those learning areas.

-Your performance standard is calculated in real-time based on a process from the American Board of Anesthesiology (ABA) called measurement decision theory (MDT).
-MDT is based on the probability that you’re keeping your knowledge up to date based on question difficulty and your pattern of responses.
+Your performance is analyzed in real-time based on a process from the American Board of Anesthesiology (ABA) called Measurement Decision Theory (MDT).
+MDT is based on the probability that you are keeping your knowledge up to date based on question difficulty and your pattern of responses.
 See here for more information about MDT.

 See the Longitudinal Assessment Calendar for enrollment dates and cost.